Jairanpo/team-international-coding-challenge/README.md

 ## How to use?
 ___
-This test was made using python 3.7.6, and there are some string formatting in the test that will fail if not used with a python version that supports them.
+This test was made using python 3.7.6, and there are some string formatting that will fail if not used with a python version that supports them.

 Place your console inside the project directory and directly execute the python repl and start building your logic by importing the